TurtlePancake/PystegImage/README.md

 **PystegImage** is a application that allows you to hide messages in images (Steganography)

-A update will add cryptography to allow a message to be encoded itself

 # Prerequisites

 To use the program, you need: